he-yang/text-effect-autocorrection/README.md

 he.yang @wtsolutions.cn

 ## WTSolutions
 Want to know more about WTSolutions?
-Visit http://blog.wtsolutions.cn (mosts posts written in simplified Chinese)
+Visit http://blog.wtsolutions.cn/aboutus

 ##ChangeLog
 * 2016-2-11 | version 0.1.0 | create database for water and wastewater engineering field, create code and index page.
 * 2016-2-17 | version 1.1.0.0 | correct and extend current built-in databases, add new feature: user defined database.
 * 2016-2-23 | version 1.1.1.0 | add fail scripts for Word 2013 and Word Online using query string, define new onerror alert
-* 2016-3-04  | version 1.1.2.0 | add new entries to water and units databases
+* 2016-3-04  | version 1.1.2.0 | add new records to water and units databases
-* 2016-3-14 | version 1.1.3.0 | add new entries to existing databases
+* 2016-3-14 | version 1.1.3.0 | add new records to existing databases
 * 2016-3-20 | version 1.2.0.0 | add new function user provided database
 * 2016-3-22 | version 1.3.0.0 | add user defined database export function
-* 2016-3-24 | version 1.3.1.0 | add new entries to Chemical and units database
+* 2016-3-24 | version 1.3.1.0 | add new records to Chemical and units database